 dance. play. space.

-The Playground hosts seasonal "Sessions" - 2 hours of dance playtime for professional dancers and choreographers, kept at a flat rate of $5.
+The Playground hosts seasonal "Sessions" of dance playtime for professional dancers and choreographers, at a deep discount.

 Our sessions allow dancers to experience various choreographic styles and ideas, engage with a new community of dancers, and gather resourceful information and inspiration from the array of choreographers involved.